Zebi Token Price Hits $0.0001 on Top Exchanges (ZEBI)

-Zebi Token (ZEBI) traded up 33.6% against the US dollar during the 24-hour period ending at 10:00 AM ET on September 3rd.
-During the last week, Zebi Token has traded 69.8% lower against the US dollar.
-One Zebi Token coin can currently be purchased for $0.0001 or 0.00000000 BTC on exchanges.
-Zebi Token has a market capitalization of $103,876.82 and $302.00 worth of Zebi Token was traded on exchanges in the last 24 hours.
+Zebi Token (ZEBI) traded 7.2% lower against the US dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 10th.
+Zebi Token has a total market cap of $85,972.21 and approximately $492.00 worth of Zebi Token was traded on exchanges in the last day.
+One Zebi Token coin can now be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
+In the last week, Zebi Token has traded 15.4% lower against the US dollar.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.